theturboturnip/turnip_text/notes/syntax.md

 ## Newlines in raw scopes and code

-Newlines can be inconsistent between operating systems, and handling some combination of `\r`, `\n`, and `\r\n` is a must. turnip-text captures each of these as a Newline token, so supports all of them.
+Newlines can be inconsistent between operating systems, and handling some combination of `\r`, `\n`, and `\r\n` is a must. turnip_text captures each of these as a Newline token, so supports all of them.
 Newlines are the only exception to raw string capture, as used in raw scopes and eval-brackets, and are always converted to `\n` before exposing them to Python.
 This means all newlines captured in raw scopes, and all newlines inside eval-brackets, are captured